 history and motivation for Audio Tour project

+How might this Audio Tour system possibly fit into the work of Environmental Educators guiding visitors in outdoor experiences?
 When visiting parks and zoos and institutes and gardens and museums, visitors are awed and dazzled under the tutelage of an Environmental Educator providing insightful commentary and guidance during exploration of the surrounding nearby reality.
 Visitors also appreciate having attention paid and feedback provided to their to their inquisitive reflections.

 The visitor experience is sadly diminished when an expert guide is unavailable, and visitors must move somewhat blindly, questions unanswered, with a haunting feeling of missed insights.

 The Audio Tour system provides Environmental Educators with contemporary media tools to effectively and efficiently capture their expertise, to enhance the unguided on-your-own visitor experience.